davidjeddy/auto-release-notes/README.md

 # Auto Release Notes

 ## Why
-Automatically generate release / change notes when a commit is executed.
+Automatically generate ./RELEASE-NOTES.md / CHANGE-LOG.md notes from
+Git commit messages when a new tag is generated.

 ## Install